 - Some parents may be concerned that their child will feel left out if he or she does not understand what is going on.
 It’s quite common for children to take some time to get acclimated to a new setting at first.
 They may not comprehend everything at first, but as they become interested in the class and motivated by their new friends, they will gradually pick up the tone, facial expressions, body language of teachers and other children.

-- Students who learn and experience new words in a foreign language also develop confidence to talk as they increase their vocabulary and knowledge.
+- Students who learn and experience new words in a foreign language also develop the confidence to talk as they increase their vocabulary and knowledge.
 Students in language immersion programs gain “greater aspirations” for the future, greater self-esteem, perseverance, cognitive flexibility, and ambition.